s-batish/hidden-gems/README.md

 - [Google Fonts](https://fonts.google.com/)
     - Used to import fonts
 - [Font Awesome](https://fontawesome.com/icons)
-    - Used icons from this website for the social media icons
+    - Used icons from this website for the heading icons and the social media icons
 ### Main Packages
 - boto3==1.28.82
     - Used to connect to the AWS S3 bucket